 \paragraph{Participatory Interaction} Collectors engaged with \emph{The Title} through a gamified multi-format sale.
-Each of the nine NFTs was obtained via a different mechanism – some were open editions (available to anyone for a limited time), others were limited editions at set prices, one was sold via blind auction, one via a standard auction, and one (“The Gift”) was not sold at all but given away \cite{e2021MuratPaks}.
-This design meant that the audience had to navigate various modes of acquisition, effectively turning the act of collecting into part of the artwork’s performative narrative.
+Each of the nine NFTs was obtained via a different mechanism---some were open editions (available to anyone for a limited time), others were limited editions at set prices, one was sold via blind auction, one via a standard auction, and one (``\emph{The Gift}'') was not sold at all but given away \cite{e2021MuratPaks}.
+This design meant that the audience had to navigate various modes of acquisition, effectively turning the act of collecting into part of the artwork's performative narrative.
 By strategically involving buyers in auctions, giveaways, and timed drops, Pak cultivated a community-wide discourse and excitement around the project.
 The process of obtaining the pieces became a participatory spectacle of its own, reinforcing the idea that the artwork extends beyond the image to include the protocols and social interactions of its distribution.

-\paragraph{Artist’s Control} Pak’s control over \emph{The Title} after release was primarily conceptual and pre-programmed.
-Once the pieces were distributed through their various channels, Pak did not intervene in the tokens’ existence or content – in fact, by anchoring all tokens to a single immutable IPFS image, he relinquished any ability to differentiate or alter the visual component for one token without affecting them all.
+\paragraph{Artist's Control} Pak's control over \emph{The Title} after release was primarily conceptual and pre-programmed.
+Once the pieces were distributed through their various channels, Pak did not intervene in the tokens' existence or content---in fact, by anchoring all tokens to a single immutable IPFS image, Pak relinquished any ability to differentiate or alter the visual component for one token without affecting them all.
 The only lever of control exerted was at inception: defining the titles and scarcity of each edition, thereby scripting the value narrative in advance.
-After launch, the market of collectors took over; the artist’s role shifted to observer of the unfolding debate and trade.
-This limited post-launch control aligns with the work’s intention: it left collectors to ascribe meaning and value among themselves, illustrating Pak’s point that the community’s perceptions and the immutable smart contract rules (not the artist’s hand) ultimately govern an NFT’s fate.
+After launch, the market of collectors took over; the artist's role shifted to observer of the unfolding debate and trade.
+This limited post-launch control aligns with the work's intention: it left collectors to ascribe meaning and value among themselves, illustrating Pak's point that the community's perceptions and the immutable smart contract rules (not the artist's hand) ultimately govern an NFT's fate.